 How to Apply Queuing Theory to Capacity Planning

-Despite the negative impact of overprovisioning, many companies choose to buy more IT infrastructure than they need.
+Despite the negative impact of overprovisioning, many companies choose to buy more IT infrastructure than they need, whether it's more servers or more cloud.

 Because they hope to safeguard themselves against the possibility of downtime.
 So, they boost their server capacity.
-And while this response to the need for capacity is certainly expensive, what these companies are dealing with isn’t a spending problem.
+And while this solution for capacity needs is certainly expensive, what these companies are dealing with isn’t a spending problem.

 They have a modeling problem.